-I had completed seven or eight New Year’s Day sunrises before learning the Japanese have a word for exactly that—hatsuhinode, the first sunrise of the new year.
+I had completed seven or eight New Year’s Day sunrises before learning the Japanese langauge has a word for exactly that—hatsuhinode, the first sunrise of the new year.

 It all started on a whim.
-With a new car, a new camera (to me), and growing tired of the late night New Year’s Eve celebrations, I was looking to start a tradition of my own.
+With a new car, a new-ish camera (to me), and growing tired of the late night New Year’s Eve expectations, I was looking to start a tradition of my own.
 I didn’t sleep that night.
-I picked up my friend dear friend Jen, and we drove through the night, before taking a brief nap in a cold car to catch sunrise on January 1, 2013.
+I picked up my friend friend Jen, and we drove through the night, before taking a brief nap in a cold car to catch sunrise on January 1, 2013.

 In fact, it’s all been a whim, from committing to YOTS I on December 31, and committing to YOTS II on January 1.

-I have now watched and photographed the first sunrise of the new year for an entire decade.
-Without question, it is one of the most important rituals and traditions I’ve ever had.
+I have now watched and photographed the first sunrise of the new year for fourteen years.
+Without question, it is one of the most important rituals and traditions of my life.

 2013